 It will take the combined efforts of educators, parents and the student, but you can graduate with your friends even if you are dealing with bipolar disorder.
 Just because it makes school a little harder doesn’t mean that you have to give up.

-If you believe that a school is discriminating against bipolar disorder it is important that you understand your rights.
+If you believe that a school is discriminating against you because you have bipolar disorder it is important that you understand your rights.
 There are laws in place that are designed to ensure that everyone receives a quality education, regardless of their physical or mental disabilities.